 You will have 30 days from the date that you have paid to take the certification examination.
 The exam is automatically graded and the results are returned to you immediately.
 A certification card and certificate will be mailed to you within two weeks of successfully passing this test.

-You can contact us for your examination to be reset.
+You can contact us for your examination to be reset or you can click here to make payment.
 There will be an additional fee of $99 to reset the examination.

 All of them.
 Our certification is designed to provide the basic knowledge that we feel a Mediator should have.
 Many mediators are asked very technical questions about mediation and it processes in any of these areas.
 In essence, a Certified Mediator, by our definition, should be able to handle all three of the above areas.
 A professional certified mediator should be knowledgeable in all three areas of mediation with a general understanding of motivational psychology.